bbc/origin_simulator/README.md

 At any time you can reset the scenario by simply POSTing a new one to `/_admin/add_recipe`.

 In multiple origins scenario, new origins and routes can be added to the existing ones through `/_admin/add_recipe`.
 Existing scenarios can also be updated.
 For example you can "take down" an origin by updating its recipe with 500 status.

+### Using Belfrage with Origin Simulator locally
+1. Change dev config value in belfrage for `:origin_simulator` to 'http://localhost:8080'
+2. Follow the steps above in 'usage' to run origin-simulator
+3. Run Belfrage locally using `iex -S mix`
+4. Accessing Belfrage locally (http://localhost:7080) will route requests through origin-simulator
+5. It may be helpful to place some debug code ie `IO.inspect()` to view requests and responses

 #### Response headers
 OriginSimulator can serve HTTP headers in responses.
 The headers can be specified in recipes: